 OT Branden Albert , Kansas City Chiefs

 We have all seen how atrocious the Falcons’ offensive line has been this year.
 Today against Carolina, Ryan was sacked a staggering 9 times, raising the season total to 44.
 Add the sack total to the fact that Ryan is the most hurried Quarterback in the league, and you have a recipe for disaster.
 Signing Albert would bring a consistent pass protector that will protect Matt Ryan’s blind side.
 He isn’t the best run blocker, but as a left tackle he doesn’t need to be.
 Since 2008, Albert has helped pave the way for one of the NFL’s most successful rushing attacks in Kansas City.
 Signing Albert would allow Baker, Holmes, and Schrader to battle it out for the other Tackle position.
 Albert would command something similar to a 5 year, 40 million dollar contract.

 DE Greg Hardy, Carolina Panthers

 As I said above, Ryan was sacked 9 times in today’s loss to the Panthers.
 4 of those sacks came against none other than Greg Hardy.
 Signing Hardy would not only bolster the non-existent pass rush that Atlanta features, but also take away one of Carolina’s most feared defensive stars.
 Hardy capped off a 15 sack season today, which tied the Panthers’ single season sack record.
 This would be a huge blow to the NFC South rival, and also help keep Carolina from putting Ryan in the dirt.
 Hardy will probably sign something similar to that of teammate Charles Johnson’s 6 year, 76 million dollar contract.
 If he happens to come to Atlanta, it would make for

-a hilarious an awkward locker room encounter between Hardy and Matt Bryant.
+an awkward locker room encounter between Hardy and Matt Bryant.

 TE Jimmy Graham, New Orleans Saints